ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 ### 9T "chopper" magnet

 This system appears to IBEX exactly like the 7.5T magnet discussed above, but with a different maximum field.
-It is currently dedicated to LET.
+It is currently dedicated to LET (but not permanently installed).

 Please see the documentation and notes linked above for further details.